 Thus equipped, we head for Lakeside Beach, trekking on foot across incendiary sand.
 Ow.
 Ow.
 Ow.
 We disrobe, muttering, then sit in the shallows yanking on the goddamn flippers.
-Breathing’s awkward at first and at second, nevertheless, we manage to acclimate to these ungodly prostheses.
+Breathing’s awkward at first and at second, nevertheless, we somehow manage to acclimate to these ungodly prostheses.
 Jesus, the Indian Ocean is A LOT saltier than the good ol’ Atlantic.
 The three young women who preceded us can be seen (barely) bobbing in the distance.
 Ali and I paddle semi-haplessly, occasionally sputtering and cursing.
 There seems to be a gentle, yet relentless, current inhibiting our progress.
 The view through the facemask reveals endless sandy bottom, no fish, no coral.
-It becomes apparent that (1) this is pretty fucking tiring, (2) the exotic sealife is pretty fucking far away, and (3) snorkel mastery may be merely a Pyrrhic fucking victory.
+It becomes apparent that (1) this is pretty fucking tiring, (2) the exotic sealife is pretty fucking far away, and (3) snorkel mastery may be merely a Pyrrhic victory.
 We call it a ‘win’ and back we walk to the parking lot along the waterline, triumphant.
-Two kangaroos lounge beneath a picnic table, snide marsupials.
+Two kangaroos are observed lounging beneath a picnic table, snide marsupials.
 It’s impossible to describe how elated we are, yet the question remains: Who invented the fucking snorkel and would it be possible to feed his or her descendants to dolphins?

 Ali’s at the wheel.
-I swivel to point out a passing bookstore and, distracted, she almost takes out an emu.
+I swivel to point out a passing bookstore and, distracted, she almost takes out a charging emu.
 After a cleansing shower, we search for lunch.
 I pick out a tasty sandwich, while Ali, still shaken from close-encounter-of-the-emu-kind, picks a boring one.
 Across the way is a beachwear shop.
 She finds a pair of ideal sandals and we split the sandwiches.
 Naptime.
 I gas up the car.
 The end.
 Not quite.
 It’s my mom’s birthday.
 What time is it in New Jersey?
 I place a call and connect with Mom, much to our mutual amazement.
-She’s happy to hear from me, yet is somewhat confused as to where exactly I’m calling from.
+She’s happy to hear from me yet is somewhat confused as to where exactly I’m calling from.
 That makes two of us.